redsanket/spark/external/storm/guide/troubleshooting/index.rst

        [YourKit Java Profiler 12.0.5] Log file: /home/derekd/.yjp/log/yjp-12726.log The agent is loaded and is listening on port 10001.
        You can connect to it from the profiler UI.
 #.
-Create an SSH tunnel if you cannot telnet from your machine to the target host and port.
+Create an SSH tunnel if you cannot ``telnet`` from your machine to the target host and port.

-   - If telnet $host $port times out, you need a tunnel.
+   - If ``telnet $host $port`` times out, you need a tunnel.
    - You can tunnel through a third host, such as a gateway, or you can create a tunnel to the same remote host.

      For example: ``ssh -L 10001:gsrd453n26.red.ygrid.yahoo.com:10001 gsrd453n26.red.ygrid.yahoo.com``
-     will connect to gsrd453n26.red.ygrid.yahoo.com, and it will open a port 10001 on your machine that connects to port 10001 on the remote host, which is the port on which the profiler daemon is listening.
+     will connect to ``gsrd453n26.red.ygrid.yahoo.com``, and it will open a port 10001 on your machine that connects to port 10001 on the remote host, which is the port on which the profiler daemon is listening.

      This would also work, by connecting to a gateway box with the same tunnel:
      ``ssh -L 10001:gsrd453n26.red.ygrid.yahoo.com:10001 gwrd111n02.red.ygrid.yahoo.com``.
-     The -L specifies the local port, remote host, and remote port for the tunnel.
+     The ``-L`` specifies the local port, remote host, and remote port for the tunnel.
 The argument to SSH is the normal host, such that you will be presented a prompt at ``gwrd111n02.red.ygrid.yahoo.com``.

 #.
 In the YourKit UI on your machine, click "Connect to remote application...".

    - If not using the SSH tunnel, just enter the remote host and port number.
-If using the tunnel, use localhost for the host name: E.g., localhost:10001
+If using the tunnel, use localhost for the host name: e.g., ``localhost:10001``
-   - This opens a UI presentation showing CPU usage, Threads, automatic deadlock detection, Memory, and Garbage Collection.
+   - This opens a UI presentation showing CPU usage, threads, automatic deadlock detection, memory, and garbage collection.